paul-breen/xcsv/README.md

 * No leading/trailing whitespace.
 * Each line introduced by a comment ('#') character.
-* Each line contains a single header item.
+* Each line contains a single header item, or a single element of a multi-line list header item.
 * Key/value separator ': '.
 * Multi-line values naturally continued over to the next lines following the line introducing the key.
 * Continuation lines that contain the delimiter character in the value must be escaped by a leading delimiter.